 UX/UI and Design Terminology

 In this text, we will explain some of the most common terms you may encounter.
-We will cover the basics, explain what UX is, what UI is, and what graphic design is, and provide you with a glossary of key terms that will help you communicate confidently with designers, developers, and clients.
+We will go through the basics, explain what UX is, what UI is, and what graphic design is, and provide you with a glossary of key terms that will help you communicate confidently with designers, developers, and clients.

 What is UX Design?
 Understanding User Experience